jerosanchezz/MarsPhotoCatcher/README.md

 # MarsPhotoCatcher

-MarsCam lets you see the latest real photos of Mars taken by three Mars Rovers: Curiosity, Opportunity, and Spirit.
+MarsPhotoCatcher lets you see the latest real photos of Mars taken by three Mars Rovers: Curiosity, Opportunity, and Spirit.
 You can share or save the images of Mars.

 Curiosity landed on Mars on August 5, 2012 and still active.